 A baby that’s in a posterior fetal presentation will give you what’s known as ” back labor “.

-When a baby is in this position it means that back of the baby’s head is up against your back.
-This is not the ideal position for baby to be in and it makes things generally more difficult.
+When a baby is in this position it means that the back of the baby’s head is up against your back.
+This is not the ideal position for a baby to be in and it makes things generally more difficult.